Skip to main content

 Best for: Practices that want SMS-style patient communication tied directly to the EHR record (Athena, Epic, NextGen, eClinicalWorks integrations exist).

-Workflow gap: EHR integration depth varies by EHR vendor.
-Verify the specific integration covers what you need — clinical message → EHR note threading isn't universal.
+Workflow gap: EHR integration depth varies materially by EHR vendor; the practice should verify the specific integration covers clinical message-to-EHR note threading rather than assume parity across the supported list.

 4. Updox